ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/cross-hmg-data-analytics-engineering-conference-2025.md

 The sessions examined the evolving landscape of data engineering in government with a particular focus on real-world delivery, modern tooling, and collaboration.

-* **Ministry of Justice** - Anis Khan, reflected on the exponential growth of the Ministry of Justice’s Data Engineering practice, highlighting how data now drives strategy despite the challenges of embracing new technologies.
+* **Ministry of Justice** - Anis Khan, reflected on the exponential growth of the Ministry of Justice’s Data and Analytics Engineering practice, highlighting how data now drives strategy despite the challenges of embracing new technologies.
-* Supratik Chowdhury, Laurence Droy and Matt Heery – Explored how the Ministry of Justice is using DLT to reduce technical debt, streamline processes and simplify data workflows.
+* **Ministry of Justice** - Supratik Chowdhury, Laurence Droy and Matt Heery – Explored how the Ministry of Justice is using DLT to reduce technical debt, streamline processes and simplify data workflows.
 * **HMRC** - Martyn Lane, explained how HMRC is transforming user access to data through Denodo-powered data virtualisation.
 He emphasised the role of strong data quality and governance in unlocking value at scale.
 * **Companies House** - Myles Richardson, presented the work Companies House has undertaken to create a cloud-based analytics platform, aimed at improving data accessibility, self-serve reporting, and strategic insights.
-* **Made Tech / the Ministry of Justice** - Luke Williams (Made Tech) and Matt Heery (the Ministry of Justice), shared the ongoing efforts to modernise compliance systems like SARs and EARs, with a focus on the role of better data infrastructure in enabling meaningful compliance insights.
+* **Made Tech & Ministry of Justice** - Luke Williams (Made Tech) and Matt Heery (the Ministry of Justice), shared the ongoing efforts to modernise compliance systems like SARs and EARs, with a focus on the role of better data infrastructure in enabling meaningful compliance insights.
 * **Amazon Web Services** - Joy Andrews, led a technical session on evaluating Retrieval-Augmented Generation (RAG) pipelines using Bedrock, LangChain and Ragas, giving teams a practical approach to assessing AI-driven pipeline performance.